How can I volunteer to work with ESD?

 Question: Will I get fed while I’m at Burning Man?
 Do you provide my water?

-Answer: You do get meals while you are working, but you are responsible for your own food, water, and other refreshments during the rest of your time on playa.
+Answer: You do get meals and liquid refreshments while you are working, but you are responsible for your own food and water during the rest of your time on playa.
 If you are interested in participating in one of our ESD Camps, you may have access to a paid food plan if one is available in the camp you choose.

 Question: Will you provide a place for me to sleep?

 Answer: No. You will need to bring your own tent, RV, dome, or whatever to sleep in.
-We do offer a quiet, air-conditioned spaces at most ESD medical stations for our crews to rest in after a shift.
-These are available on a first come, first served basis.
+We do offer quiet, air-conditioned spaces at most ESD medical stations for our crews to rest in before or after a shift.

 Question: Do you provide transport to and from Burning Man?

 Question: What is the general application process for ESD?

 Answer: Once you have completed a Burner Profile and Volunteer Questionnaire, you will receive an acknowledgment from one of the ESD Volunteer Coordinators (VCs) that we have received your application (although the VCs don’t respond to applications between the event and about February of the following year).
 If you are accepted into ESD, you will then receive a message from the branch VC detailing the next steps to get started with that Branch.
 This might include a phone interview, sending in your credentials/licenses, or being referred to one of the other branches.
 Keep in mind that all of these steps take some time, the VCs are volunteers too, so please be patient with the process.
 You will hear from us!

 Question: I have applied to the Emergency Services Department in the past and was not invited that year.
 What do I need to do to increase my chances to be invited?